Aeron Headrest Comparison – Engineered Now versus Atlas

 Support difference

-The mesh can be slightly loose, but this is probably intentional to allow the mesh to wrap around your neck instead of being too firm and creating pressure points causing discomfort.
+The mesh can be slightly loose, but this is probably intentional to allow the mesh to contour around your neck instead of being too firm and creating pressure points causing discomfort.
 This curve-in design locks your neck in position and reduces the chance of your head slipping off while taking a nap.
 The mesh is a little springy similar to the Atlas’s suspension mesh.

 HR03 curve surface